Our world has increasingly become very noisy

-- I love late-night skits like Conan O’Brian, Kevin Hart Ice Cube, or Jimmy Fallon is so funny and talented.
-(I don’t necessarily like to watch all the interviews)
+- I love late-night skits like Conan O'Brian, Kevin Hart, Ice Cube, or Jimmy Fallon is so funny and talented. (necessarily, I wouldn't say I like to watch all the interviews)

 - Another way to find a good laugh is Tik Tok.

 - I have to confess my sons got me into Tik Tok videos.

 - I like the dance videos, funny kids and pets.

 - A plus with Tik Tok is most of the videos are under 15 seconds, so there is less guilt if I binge-watch.

 - In my opinion, the best one to follow is my kid:

 - My entire life is a soundtrack.
 I was always listening to music.

 - My brother had me listening to classic rock in my crib.